-Symptoms of a Lumbar Annular Tear
+Symptoms of a lumbar annular tear

-Treatment for a Lumbar Annular Tear
+Treatment for a lumbar annular tear

 If you’ve failed to find relief from your pain and other symptoms after weeks or months of conservative treatment, contact Laser Spine Institute today.
-Our specialists perform a variety of innovative, endoscopic, minimally invasive surgical procedures which are alternatives to open back surgery.
-These safe, effective procedures have helped tens of thousands of patients recover their spinal health without classical open neck or back surgery. .
+Our surgeons perform a variety of minimally invasive procedures that are alternatives to traditional open back surgery.
+These procedures have helped tens of thousands of patients find relief from neck and back pain without the need to undergo traditional open neck or open back surgery.